 The ingredients for a fun and simple Mexican fiesta include:

-- Vibrant decorations such as paper pom-poms (make them yourself or buy them in a wide range of colors at amazon.com), bright linens, and richly hued flowers in colorful pottery vases (try an interesting pairing like these spray roses with two-tone geranium leaves from the garden).
+- Vibrant decorations such as paper pom-poms (like these Tissue Paper Pom Poms, $9.99) bright linens, and richly hued flowers in colorful pottery vases (try an interesting pairing like spray roses with two-tone geranium leaves from the garden).

 At Acheson's restaurants, perfectly plated dishes are part of the experience.
 But at home, he prefers a casual, family-style buffet.
 "It's easy to pull together, and kids are more apt to try new things if there's no pressure," he says.
 "They can browse and pick what interests them."
 His unexpected decorating trick is to drape the island with vibrant tablecloths before setting out the buffet.